Peter Gain

 Peter Thomas Gain (born 11 November 1976) is a former professional footballer who played as a midfielder for Lincoln City, Dagenham & Redbridge, Tottenham Hotspur and Peterborough United.
-Born in Hammersmith, England, Gain represented the Republic of Ireland at youth, U-21 and B levels.
+Born in Hammersmith, England, Gain represented the Republic of Ireland at youth, U-21, and B levels.

 Career

+Peterborough United

+In summer 2005, Gain rejected the offer of a new contract from Lincoln City, and signed for Peterborough United on a three-year deal.

+Dagenham & Redbridge

+On 17 January 2008, Gain signed for Dagenham & Redbridge on an 18-month contract.

+On 5 October 2010, it was announced that Gain had agreed a new two-year contract with the club.

-In May 2012, Gain was released by Dagenham due to the expiry of his contract.
+In May 2012, Gain was released by Dagenham following the expiry of his contract.